ManiAm/primes-cpp/README.md

 **Release**

 A release marks the formal distribution of a software version to end users, distinguishing it from internal builds or unpublished artifacts.
 A release is both a technical milestone and a product event, usually represented by a semantic version tag (e.g., `v1.2.0`) in source control.
 It should be immutable, reproducible, and traceable to a specific commit and build pipeline.
 A proper release includes release notes summarizing new features, bug fixes, and breaking changes, ideally auto-generated from commits or pull requests.
 Distribution is handled through established channels such as GitHub/GitLab Releases, customer portals, or internal delivery pipelines.
 In mature CI processes, releases are gated by quality controls (security scans, compliance checks, stakeholder approvals) and may trigger downstream workflows such as deployment to production or notifications to customers.

+## Ephemeral Docker Build Environment

+All build, test, and analysis stages are executed inside ephemeral Docker containers rather than directly on the agents.
+This design ensures that the host operating systems remain free of build toolchains, language runtimes, or dependency pollution.
+Each pipeline stage specifies a Docker image appropriate for the task.
+The Jenkins Docker plugin mounts the workspace into these containers, executes the step, and then disposes of the container after the stage completes.

+This approach provides several benefits.
+First, it guarantees a consistent and reproducible build environment across agents regardless of their base operating system.
+Second, it allows different stages of the same pipeline to use different toolchains without conflict, making polyglot builds straightforward.
+Finally, because the containers are ephemeral, there is no risk of residual state between builds; every execution starts from a clean image, ensuring high fidelity in test and coverage results.